Office Leasing in the Philippines - 10 Tips For Your Search

 The desired term of your lease should be evaluated carefully.
 This is a discussion that must be done amongst the different departments of your company.
 Your tenant rep should also guide you on what factors to consider when you decide on this.

 In the Philippines, landlords will give you a preferential rate if you can commit to a longer lease term.
 Naturally, you want to bring down your costs but this also means a commitment.
 Not fulfilling your contract may result in heavy penalties and to add, a bad reputation for your company.
+Signing for longer lease terms is preferable if you can lock in lower lease rates which can hedge against sudden market fluctuations.

 5. Work on your Wishlist & Non-Negotiables